eknigge/AD320_Project/Docs/API-design.md

 ## Vendor view

-`GET    /vendor` - shows my cart’s location and availability `GET    /vendor/edit` - shows the page where I can edit my location and availability `POST   /vendor/edit` - update the cart’s location and availability
+`GET    /vendor` - shows my cart’s location and availability `GET    /vendor/edit` - shows the page where I can edit my location and availability
+`POST   /vendor/edit` - update the cart’s location and availability

 `GET    /vendor/orders` - shows all my orders
+`POST   /vendor/orders` - update an order's completion status

+`GET    /vendor/orders/edit` - show a page where vendor can edit an order's details
-`POST   /vendor/orders` - update a order's completion status `POST   /vendor/orders/edit` - update an order's details
+`POST   /vendor/orders/edit` - update an order's details

 `GET    /vendor/menu` - shows the screen where I can see my menu